boneframework/lamp/README.md

 ### setup
 #### domain
-Firstly, the default domain name is `awesome.bone`.
+Firstly, the default domain name is `boneframework.docker`.
 You'll probably want to change that to something else, so run
 ```
 bin/setdomain dev.mycoolsite.com`
 ```